Lives of all saints commemorated on June 4

 Venerable Sophia of Ainos

-Our venerable Mother Sophia was born in the province of Ainos in southeastern Thrace , and was the daughter of pious Christian parents.
+Our Venerable Mother Sophia was born in the province of Ainos in southeastern Thrace, and was the daughter of prominent and wealthy Christian parents.
 When she was of age, her parents arranged for her to be married.
 She and her husband had six children.
-Though she was occupied with worldly cares and responsibilities, she still kept the commandments of God and lived a virtuous life.
-She loved to attend the Church services, and so she progressed in virtue.
+Though she was occupied with worldly cares and responsibilities, she still kept God's commandments and lived a virtuous life.
+She loved to attend the Church Services, and so she progressed in virtue.

-Because of her humility and her love for the poor, God blessed her in the following way.
-In her home there was a container of wine which she reserved for the poor.
-She noticed that no matter how much she took from the container, it remained full.
-However, as soon as she told someone about the miracle and glorified God, the container became empty.
-Saint Sophia became sorrowful, believing that the wine had failed because of her unworthiness.
+Because of her humility and love for the poor, God blessed her in the following way.
+In her home there was a barrel of wine which she kept for the poor.
+She noticed that no matter how much she took from the barrel, it remained full.
+However, as soon as she told someone about the miracle and glorified God, the barrel became empty.
+Saint Sophia was devastated, believing that the wine had failed because of her unworthiness.
 Therefore, she increased her ascetical labors until her health suffered.

-Sensing that the end of her life was near, she received the monastic tonsure.
-From that time, she devoted herself completely to the worship of God.
+Sensing that the end of her life was near, she was tonsured as a nun.
+From that time, she devoted herself completely to worshiping God.
 Saint Sophia reposed peacefully at the age of fifty-three.
-It is not known when she lived.
+She lived during the X-XI centuries.

 Hieromartyr Joannicius of Serbia